πŸ’š Make someone smile

 01

-Sift 1–2 tsp of matcha into your bowl to break up any clumps for a smooth result.
+Sift 1–2 teaspoons of matcha into a bowl to remove clumps.

 02